 Who will personal information be shared with?

-Most of our departments don’t share any personal information.
 If we share personal data to provide a particular service, we will notify you before any data is shared and ensure that this is part of a contractual agreement.

 Some of our websites share behavioural data with Google, to generate Google Analytics reports.
 We do not share any personal data with Google, since all personal data is anonymised before it is shared.

-Our sales team may also share your personal information with one of our services partners when we are negotiating the sale of services that will be delivered by a services partner (on behalf of Trustmarque).
+Our Sales team may also share your personal information with one of our services partners when we are negotiating the sale of services that will be delivered by a services partner (on behalf of Trustmarque).

-Our marketing team may share your personal information with a vendor, distributor or partner, as part of demonstrating proof of performance when submitting a claim for Market Development Funds (MDF).
+Our Marketing team may share your personal information with a vendor, distributor, or partner, as part of demonstrating proof of performance when submitting a claim for Market Development Funds (MDF).
 Many vendors, distributors and partners provide MDF, or growth funding, to help their partner companies sell their products or to increase brand awareness.

-When sending bulk emails, our marketing department share personal information with email marketing, digital marketing and marketing automation companies.
+When sending bulk emails, our marketing department share personal information with email marketing, digital marketing, and marketing automation companies.
 To protect your personal information, these activities will be carried out under contract.